-- If the gas inlet pressure is higher than recommended, install a gas pressure regulator to lower gas pressure to an acceptable level. - The gas pressure regulator must have the same or higher minimum to maximum modulation range as the model it is regulating.
-For example, an iN401 gas pressure regulator should have a modulation range of 30,000 BTU/h to 399,999 BTU/h. - 3.
-Regulators should be mounted with a minimum of 12" of straight length pipe on either side and a recommended 6 ft from the appliance.
-If regulator manufacturer recommends more distance, then follow their guidelines. - 4.
-When multiple units are connected use a dedicated gas pressure regulator for each unit. - 5.
-To convert the unit to propane, refer to the Propane (LPG) Conversion section in this manual.
-For additional information refer to "11.
-Natural Gas to Propane Conversion" on page 35.
+- 1. If the gas inlet pressure is higher than recommended, install a gas pressure regulator to lower gas pressure to an acceptable level. - The gas pressure regulator must have the same or higher minimum to maximum modulation range as the iQ model it is regulating.
+For example, an iQ2001 gas pressure regulator should have a modulation range of 30,000 BTU/h to 2,001,000 BTU/h. - 3.
+When multiple units are connected use a dedicated gas pressure regulator for each unit. - 4.
+Regulators required to be mounted with a minimum of 12" of straight length pipe on either side and a recommended a min. of 6 ft from appliance.
+If regulator manufacturer recommends more distance, then follow their guidelines.